Notes on Theory of Distributed Systems: Leader election in rings

 \subsection{Peterson's algorithm for the unidirectional ring}

 This algorithm is due to Peterson~\cite{Peterson1982} and assumes an asynchronous, unidirectional ring.
 It gets $O(n \log n)$ message complexity in all executions.

-The basic idea (2-way communication version): Start with $n$ candidate leaders.
-In each of at most $\lg n$ asynchronous phases, each candidate probes its nearest neighbors to the left and right; if its ID is larger than the IDs of both neighbors, it survives to the next phase.
+Let's start by describing a version with two-way communication.
+Start with $n$ candidate leaders.
+In each of at most $\lg n$ asynchronous phases, each candidate probes its nearest surviving neighbors to the left and right; if its ID is larger than the IDs of both neighbors, it survives to the next phase.
 Non-candidates act as relays passing messages between candidates.
 As in Hirschberg and Sinclair (§\ref{section-hirschberg-sinclair}), the probing operations in each phase take $O(n)$ messages, and at least half of the candidates drop out in each phase.
-The last surviving candidate wins when it finds that it's its own neighbor.
+The last surviving candidate wins when it finds that it's its own surviving neighbor.

 To make this work in a 1-way ring, we have to simulate 2-way communication by moving the candidates clockwise around the ring to catch up with their unsendable counterclockwise messages.
-Peterson's algorithm does this with a two-hop approach that is inspired by the 2-way case above; in each phase $k$, a candidate effectively moves two positions to the right, allowing it to look at the ids of three phase-$k$ candidates before deciding to continue in phase $k+1$ or not.
+Peterson's algorithm does this with a two-hop approach that is inspired by the 2-way case above; in each phase $k$, a candidate effectively moves two positions to the right, allowing it to look at the IDs of three phase-$k$ candidates before deciding to continue in phase $k+1$ or not.
 Here is a very high-level description; it assumes that we can buffer and ignore incoming messages from the later phases until we get to the right phase, and that we can execute sends immediately upon receiving messages.
 Doing this formally in terms of the model of §\ref{section-message-passing-model} means that we have to build explicit internal buffers into our processes, which we can easily do but won't do here (see \cite[pp.~483--484]{Lynch1996} for the right way to do this).

 We can use a similar trick to transform any bidirectional-ring algorithm into a unidirectional-ring algorithm: alternate between phases where we send a message right, then send a virtual process right to pick up any left-going messages deposited for us.
 The problem with this trick is that it requires two messages per process per phase, which gives us a total message complexity of $O(n^2)$ if we start with an $O(n)$-time algorithm.
 Peterson's algorithm avoids this by propagating only the surviving candidates.